 Many journalists and politicians have credited Starmer for his actions.
 According to the Daily Telegraph, Robert Halfon, the Tory MP for Harlow, praised Starmer’s and claimed that it showed that he was a “force to be reckoned with”.

 Nonetheless, the sacking does highlight a stark and challenging problem that faces Starmer and his shadow cabinet: the fight for the heart and soul of the Labour Party.
 Many prominent members, especially those far to the left of the party consider Long-Bailey’s dismissal as misjudged and unjustified.

 It has been a long while since we have seen the Labour Party tear lumps out of one another.
 However, as I claimed just two weeks ago, the coronavirus has helped to Starmer in creating an extended honeymoon period to his tenure as Leader of the Opposition.
 Like a plaster over a wound, the deadly pandemic has concealed the deep divisions within the parliamentary Labour Party, and instead united the 203 Labour MPs against the common enemy, the Tories.

 But the Labour Party cannot withhold from factional infighting any longer.
 By sacking Long-Bailey, who was considered the continuity Corbyn candidate in her unsuccessful bid to be Labour leader, Starmer has reignited the flame of division that the virus made avoidable.

 Jon Lansam, the founder of Momentum, described her removal as a ‘reckless overreaction’.
-And todays Twitter-storm has suggested that the movement’s 40,000 members share the view of those they idolise on the radical wing of the party.
+It would be expected that his 40,000 members will share the view of those on the radical wing of the party.